mukeshpatil1/VTBusinessesChallange/README.md

 ## What you can see in the code

-- Yelp Fusion API: Business search
+- Yelp API: Business search

 - MVVM Design Architecture